kubetail-org/edge-csrf/src/sveltekit/README.md

 # Edge-CSRF > SvelteKit

-This is the documentation for the [Edge-CSRF](../) SvelteKit integration.
+This is the documentation for the Edge-CSRF SvelteKit integration.

 ## Quickstart

-To use Edge-CSRF, just add it as a dependency to your app:
+First, add Edge-CSRF as a dependency to your app:

 ```console
 npm install edge-csrf